© Pint of Science, 2026. All rights reserved.

 Understanding Tourette Syndrome and a Promising New Treatment

-Tourette Syndrome is a condition that affects about 1 in 100 people, and its most well-known symptom is tics—sudden, involuntary movements or sounds.
-Currently, treatments for Tourette Syndrome include medications, like antipsychotics and anti-epileptic drugs, which can have unpleasant side effects, or behavioural therapies, which can be hard to access and don’t always work for everyone.
-However, a new, non-invasive treatment has shown promise in reducing tics without any side effects.
-It involves applying gentle electrical pulses to the wrist, and a recent clinical trial has demonstrated that this treatment can significantly reduce the frequency of tics in people with Tourette Syndrome.
-In this talk, we’ll explore how this treatment works and whether it holds promise for the treatment of other disorders.
+Tourette Syndrome affects about 1 in 100 people, and its most well-known symptom is tics—sudden, involuntary movements or sounds.
+Current treatments include medications, which can have unpleasant side effects, or behavioural therapies, which can be hard to access.
+However, a new, non-invasive treatment which uses gentle electrical pulses on the wrist has been shown in a recent clinical trial to reduce tics without side effects.
+This talk explores how it works and its potential for treating other disorders.

 Self-Belief Influences Physiological Responses to Stress